dharmafly/tasket/README.md

 If you created a superuser account (recommended) when syncdb was run above, you can now log in to the django admin interface by going to [http://localhost:8000/admin/](http://localhost:8000/admin/)

-To enable emailing (see below), you must set up the 'site name' and URL at _/admin/sites/site/1/_
+To enable emailing (see below), you must edit the site 'Domain name' and 'Display name' at _/admin/sites/site/1/_

 ### Troubleshooting: images served with 500 Server Error